scsm-ua/kirtan-guide-en/songs/namamishvaram-sachchidananda-rupam.md

     sva-ghoṣaṁ nimajjantam ākhyāpayantaṁ tadīyeṣita-jñeṣu bhaktair jitatvaṁ
     punaḥ prematas taṁ śatāvṛtti vande

-By such childhood Pastimes as this He is drow27n3- ing the inhabitants of Gokul in pools of ecstasy, and is revealing to those devotees who are absorbed in knowl- edge of His supreme majesty and opulence that He is only conquered by devotees whose pure love is imbued with intimacy and is free from all conceptions of awe and reverence.
+By such childhood Pastimes as this He is drow27n3ing the inhabitants of Gokul in pools of ecstasy, and is revealing to those devotees who are absorbed in knowledge of His supreme majesty and opulence that He is only conquered by devotees whose pure love is imbued with intimacy and is free from all conceptions of awe and reverence.
 With great love I again offer my obeisances to Lord Dāmodar hundreds and hundreds of times.

 #### 4

     varaṁ deva mokṣaṁ na mokṣāvadhiṁ vā na chānyaṁ vṛṇe ’haṁ vareśād apīha idan te vapur nātha gopāla-bālaṁ sadā me manasy āvirāstāṁ kim anyaiḥ

-Oh Lord, although You are able to give all kinds of benedictions, I do not pray to You for the boon of im- personal liberation, nor the highest liberation of eternal life in Vaikuṇṭha, nor any other boon [which may be ob- tained by executing the nine processes of bhakti].
+Oh Lord, although You are able to give all kinds of benedictions, I do not pray to You for the boon of impersonal liberation, nor the highest liberation of eternal life in Vaikuṇṭha, nor any other boon [which may be obtained by executing the nine processes of bhakti].
 Oh Lord, I simply wish that this form of Yours as Bāla Gopāl in Vṛndāvan may ever be manifest in my heart, for what is the use to me of any other boon besides this?

 #### 5